An overview of mathematical issues arising in the Geometric complexity theory approach to VP v.s. VNP: Inheritance theorems and desingularizations

 is not only a $K$-module map, but also a $P$-module map where the $P$-module structure on the right-hand side is obtained by extending the action of $K$ by the trivial action of $U$.
 (This relies on the assumption that $G([v])$ contains $U$.)
 Any copy of $V_\l (G)^*$ in some $\BC[\ol{G\cdot[v]}]_\delta$ maps to a $P$-module $N$ which is non-zero, because if all polynomials in a $G$-module vanish on $[v]$, they must also vanish on $\ol{G\cdot [v]}$.
-Dualizing, since the action of $U$ on $N$ is trivial, one gets an injection $N^*\rightarrow V_\lambda(G)^U$.
-But $V_\lambda(G)^U=V_\lambda(K)$, in particular it is irreducible and we conclude that $N=V_\lambda(K)^*$.
+Dualizing, since the action of $U$ on $N$ is trivial, one gets an injection $N^*\rightarrow V_\l (G)^U$, whose image is the irreducible module $V_\l (K)$.
+In particular $N^*$ is irreducible.
 This implies (1), and its variant (2) is proved in a similar way.